Analysis: Elon Musk wants a greener bitcoin. Has he got a plan or a pipedream?

 “That’s not something that suddenly happened during the past two months in which Tesla first decided to accept bitcoin.
 The network was already running on fossil fuels like Chinese coal - nothing has really changed in such a short timeframe.”

 Much of it is powered by coal, the dirtiest of all fossil fuels.
-Chinese miners accounted for about 70% of production, data from the university shows.
+Chinese miners accounted for about 70% of production, data from the university shows cbeci.org/mining_map.
 Many use fossil fuels, switching to renewables like hydropower during the rainy summer months.

 WATERMARKED BITCOIN?